-Male pattern baldness, or androgenetic alopecia – as it is medically referred to – can be addressed through Propecia® (finasteride), Low Level Laser Light Therapy, and/or ROGAINE® (minoxidil).
+Male pattern baldness, or androgenetic alopecia – as it is medically referred to – can be addressed through Propecia® (finasteride), Low Level Laser Therapy, and/or ROGAINE® (minoxidil).
 Also, a hair restoration procedure can present another excellent option.
 Each of these treatments has been medically proven as effective.

 What is hair transplantation?

 Hair transplantation is a surgical procedure in which Dr. Leonard or Dr. Lopresti take hair grafts from the donor area and redistribute them to thinning or balding areas of the scalp.
 The two methods used to harvest hairs are the traditional (or strip) technique, and the Follicular Unit Extraction (FUE) technique, which uses the ARTAS® Robotic System.

 No, the reason transplanted hairs are removed from the back and sides of the head is because the hair grows lifelong in that area.
 In other words, hair from the donor area is genetically programmed not to fall out.
 That is why hair transplantation is the permanent solution to hair loss.

 Is a hair transplant painful?

 During the hair transplantation surgery, Dr. Lopresti and Dr. Leonard use a local anesthetic to ensure that the procedure is as minimally painful and as comfortable as possible.
 For several days following surgery, Extra-Strength Tylenol can be taken to help with any minor discomfort that occurs.

 What is a good age for a hair transplant?